On Outage-based Beamforming Design for Dual-Functional Radar-Communication 6G Systems: Introduction

-\begin{itemize} \item \textbf{DFRC beamforming design with imperfect CSI}.
-We propose a dual-functional radar-communication beamforming design at the base station in the downlink, in the case of imperfect channel state information. \item \textbf{Constraint relaxations towards a convex DFRC beamforming design}.
-We formulate a novel convex optimization problem, thanks to a series of careful relaxations, for designing dual-functional beamformed waveforms that offer enormous tradeoff advantages between communication achievable rates and different radar metrics, such as the probability of detection and integrated-sidelobe-to-mainlobe-ratio ($\ISMR$). \item \textbf{Proof of $\pmb{\rank}-$one beamforming solutions}.
-We prove $\rank$-one optimality of the final relaxed version of the beamforming optimization problem, a property that is highly desired when a $\rank$ relaxation has been imposed at some point of an optimization problem.
-Indeed, this property has the advantage of guaranteeing exact beamforming vectors, rather than just mere approximations used to generate an approximate $\rank-$one solution, thus ruling-out the need of a postprocessing method to generate such weight vectors. \item \textbf{Closed-form solutions of DFRC beamforming design}.
-We derive closed-form solutions of the dual-functional beamforming design problem in the single-user (SU) case.
-Thanks to the derived expressions, we bring novel insights into the achievable radar-communication tradeoffs via the involved hyperparameters of the optimization problem in hand. \item \textbf{Radar-Communication trade-offs}.
-Simulation results show that radar-communication trade-offs not only exist for several key metrics, but also offer better achievable joint radar-communication performances, as compared to existing waveform designs. \end{itemize} Furthermore, we reveal some important insights, i.e. \begin{itemize} \item Closed-form solutions reveal the explicit dependencies of outage parameters on the radar-communications trade-off.
+\end{itemize} Furthermore, we reveal some important insights, i.e. \begin{itemize} \item The final relaxed version of the beamforming optimization problem is proved to give a $\rank-$one beamforming solution, therefore avoiding the integration of post-processing procedures, such as Gaussian randomization and principle component analysis \cite{PCA}. \item Closed-form solutions reveal the explicit dependencies of outage parameters on the radar-communications trade-off.
 The level of correlation between the steering vector towards the target and the channel between the DFRC base station and the communication user also has a direct impact on this trade-off.
 Graphical interpretations are also given to illustrate this point. \item The accuracy of the resulting radar's beampattern in the desired look-direction depends on the $\SINR$ outage threshold, in the presence of imperfect CSI.
 In other words, the higher the $\SINR$ we target, the less capable the radar is in looking at certain directions.
 Likewise, the radar's sidelobe rejection also depends on the target $\SINR$. \item Under a unit transmit power constraint, the proposed design could achieve an average sum-rate of $4.78 \bpsphpu$ with a probability of detection of $\sim 0.99$, as compared to $\sim 0.65$ when state-of-the-art methods are adopted \cite{toward-dfrc}.
 Interpretation on such radar gains are given in the simulations section. \item For a fixed $\ISMR$ level, the average achievable rate increases with a decrease in number of communication users or an increase in the desired $\SINR$ outage threshold. \end{itemize}